kalebbennaveed/clar-splat/README.md

 python3 si_run.py
 ```

 Hurray!
-You have now reached the last step to visualize your results.
+You have now reached the last step i.e. to visualize your results.

 ```
 python3 visualize.py